AvaPL/avapl.github.io/_posts/2022-10-08-writing-clean-tuples-in-scala.md

 in Akka Streams seem to be a natural fit for tuples.
 But this particular one encouraged me to wonder if I need a tuple here at all.
 Remember that some complex tuples can be easily replaced by a local case class.
-If they form something coherent (like a context in Akka Streams), a case class is the language structure to put them in.
+If the elements form something coherent (like a context in Akka Streams), a case class is the language structure to put them in.